Vacation time off

 As a manager, you are responsible for:

-- Assisting employees in scheduling time off in accordance with departmental vacation time off approval process
+- assisting employees in scheduling time off in accordance with departmental vacation time off approval process, and

-Additionally, if your denial will cause a classified employee to exceed the 240-hour maximum accrual, you should submit a request for extension to Human Resources immediately.
+Additionally, if your denial will cause a classified employee to exceed the 240-hour maximum accrual, you should submit a request for extension to HR Operations immediately.

-You should request an extension approval from Human Resources if your time off denial will cause the employee’s vacation balance to go over 240 hours.
-An approved extension allows the employee to carry excess vacation hours beyond their anniversary date.
-Without an approved extension, the excess hours will be deleted permanently from the employee’s balance on their anniversary date.
+Managers should request an extension approval from HR Operations if your time off denial will cause a classified employee’s vacation balance to exceed the 240 hour limit.
+An approved extension allows the classified employee to carry excess vacation hours beyond their anniversary date.
+Without an approved extension, the excess hours will be deleted permanently from the classified employee’s balance on their anniversary date.

 - Be in writing